A step by step Travel to India guide

 If you’re on a budget and would like to avoid trouble at all costs, you can go for the best travel to India packages.
 Several travel agencies like takemetour.com give you the opportunity to tour India and the entire world within a limited budget.

 You will also have the chance to experience different cuisines, stay at great hotels, enjoy scenic views, try a whole bunch of adventure sports and recreational activities.

 Suggested routes for most effective time usage

 While traveling to India, always make sure you’re touring one area at a time.
-For example, if you’re touring the northern region, make sure to visit the hill stations, cities and popular tourist spots in that route before you travel elsewhere.
+For example, if you’re touring the northern region, make sure to visit the hill stations, cities, and popular tourist spots on that route before you travel elsewhere.
 If the locations are very far off, you can take a flight.

 The historical route: If you want to visit the most popular historical locations in India and don’t have much time, you can visit Delhi, Jaipur and Agra.

 Start off with Delhi, and then move on to Agra where you can visit the Agra Fort, Taj Mahal and Fatehpur Sikri.
 Finally, you can visit Jaipur, Jodhpur and the Amber Fort for some shopping spree, delicious food, cultural events and of course, a good time.

 If you want to see the religious side of India, visit the Golden Temple, Amritsar, then head to Khajuraho to see the carved edifices that have been making headlines for ages, the Sun Temple and other exquisite Jain temples located in Gujarat and Rajasthan.
 The temples in Hampi, Tiruchirapalli, Madurai are also quite popular.

 Waterways and beaches